Joomla Extensions

 https://joomla.digital-peak.com/documentation/dpcalendar/joomla-plugins/task

-Sync Events: Synchronize the website with external calendars
+Sync Events: Synchronise the website with external calendars

 Send ticket certificates: Send a certificate when the event has ended